-While I do have a number of personal and career goals for my own future, I am excited to continue on the epic adventure of motherhood.
+While I do have a number of personal and career goals for my own future, I am excited to continue on the epic adventure of motherhood as our second child, Skye Elizabeth, is due in less than 12 weeks!
 My son’s smile and laughter bring joy to our every day.
 Even when the days are valleys instead of mountains.
+Even when my day ends in frustrated tears and calling out to God, begging for more patience.

 Sometimes when we are constantly changing diapers, washing adorable baby clothes, picking up mountains of toys, washing sippy cups with animal crackers stuffed in the straw, and doing other tasks that seem mundane to the world – we need to be reminded that mothering DOES matter.